hyperledger/identus-mediator/Mediator-Error_Handling.md

 - **G8** - When a parsing error from the decrypted message.
   - G8A - ignore (no effect/output)
   - G8B - (sync!)
-Send an `e.p.msg` If the plaintext message is malformed
+Send a problem report `e.p.msg` if the plaintext message is malformed
-  - G8C - Send an `e.p.msg.<PIURI>` If the plaintext message is malformed or if parsing into a specific protocol's data model fails.
+  - G8C - Send a problem report `e.p.msg.<PIURI>` if the plaintext message is malformed or if parsing into a specific protocol's data model fails.

-- Receive a problem report (1w):
-- in case of Warnings Reply `w.p` -> log warnings and escalate to an error `e.p` on the reply
-- in case of Error `e.p` -> log error

 #### Mediator especific Scenarios: